apinet/lit-line/README.md

 ## Overview

-lit-line is a minimal `line chart` library for `modern website`.
+lit-line is a minimal `line chart` web component for `modern website`.

 why?

- - `small`: less than 7kb (gzip)
+- `small`: less than 6kb (gzip)
 - `fast`: designed for rendering thousand of points with ease (thanks to the awesome lit-html)
 - `multi-lines support`: lines with the same unit are scaled together
 - `fully responsive`: high data density are merged for better readability
 - `interactive`: user can interact with lines (Desktop and mobile)
+- `agnostic`: can be used with your favorite plateform or library

 [try it!](https://apinet.github.io)